 World Music & Jazz

 Aida Cuevas has created one of the most important careers in traditional Mexican music.
-With a 42-year career and 39 album releases to her credit, Cuevas, dubbed “The Queen of Mariachi”, is an esteemed figure in Mexico, beloved for her unswerving devotion to traditional mariachi music and for her mastery of its demanding vocal forms.
-Cuevas celebrates a long-lasting career with a GRAMMY® award, a Latin GRAMMY® award and seven Latin GRAMMY® nominations in the “Best Mariachi/Ranchero Album” category.
+With a 46-year career and 41 album releases to her credit, Cuevas, dubbed “The Queen of Mariachi”, is an esteemed figure in Mexico, beloved for her unswerving devotion to traditional mariachi music and for her mastery of its demanding vocal forms.
+Cuevas celebrates a long-lasting career with a GRAMMY® award, a Latin GRAMMY® award and eleven GRAMMY® nominations in the “Best Mariachi/Ranchero Album” category.

 IMG Artists congratulates it's winners at the 2018 Grammy® Awards.
 Conductor Manfred Honeck won awards for his recording of Shostakovich: Symphony No. 5; Barber: Adagio with the Pittsburgh Symphony Orchestra for both Best Orchestral Performance and Best Engineered...